Ruby Receptionists vs AI: The Cost of Growth

 How much does Ruby Receptionists cost per month?

 After-hours and weekends cost more than business hours.
-Ruby doesn't publish exact per-call rates publicly, which makes cost prediction difficult.
-Your bill depends on how many calls you receive, how long they last, and when they come in.
+Your actual bill depends on how many calls you receive, how long they last, and when they come in.
+Calls exceeding your plan's included minutes incur per-minute overage charges.

 What's the biggest advantage of AI over Ruby?